AirglowRSSS/fpi-controller/README.md

 `ls -l /dev/` to verify the permission for hidraw0, it should be `crw-rw-rw-`

-# Setup for Raspberry Pi
+# Setup for Raspberry Pi (for systems with filterwheel)
 Install Raspberry Pi OS 32-bit

 Switch from DHCPCD to NetworkManager